 Hi,

-Where ever possible try and complete the bond period.
-If you leave without completing the bond period :
+Wherever possible, try to complete the bond period.
+If you leave without completing the bond period:

 1) Your employer will harass you by sending legal notices to you.

-2) In case if they come to know about your new employer might communicate to them that you are not properly relieved and it is a case of dual employment etc.
+2) In case they come to know about your new employer, they might communicate to them that you were not properly relieved, indicating a case of dual employment, etc.

-3) In case of any future BGV you will not get positive feedback from them.
+3) In case of any future Background Verification (BGV), you will not receive positive feedback from them.

 Talk to your new employer and ask for some time.

-When you are not sure of completing the fixed period you shouldn't have signed the Bond/Agreement.
-Any how now focus on how to get out of it.
+When you are unsure of completing the fixed period, you shouldn't have signed the Bond/Agreement.
+Anyhow, now focus on how to get out of it.

 From India, Madras